gjvanderheiden/libknx/README.md

 ## High level overview KNX IP protocol
 In order to interact with an IP router the clients needs to have a data UDP port and a control UDP port.
 Frames over this line are as follows:

 Top level is a KNX IP header, followed by a Response or a Request.
+An request is used to wrap KNX Cemi packets.

 ### Connection
 Connection interaction goes like this: